 OPEC and Its Impact on Crude Oil Prices

 OPEC (Organization of the Petroleum Exporting Countries) has long been a significant player in shaping global energy markets.
 This organization comprises 13 major oil-exporting countries and holds substantial influence over crude oil prices.
 Established in 1960, OPEC has played a pivotal role in coordinating oil policies and fostering economic and technical cooperation among its members.
-Let’s explore OPEC’s history, its impact on global oil markets, and its outlook for the future.

 What is OPEC?